sysdiglabs/charts/charts/node-analyzer/README.md

 $ helm delete --namespace nodeanalyzer node-analyzer
 ```

-> **Tip**: Use `helm delete --namespace nodeanalyzer --purge node-analyzer` to completely remove the release from Helm internal storage

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration